THE ODYSSEY SIMULATORS

 PJ Dunphy of Iron Giant (NB) lighting his guitar on fire during RCRF 4. photo by Justin Hall.

 The Atlantic Basin Project (2008)

-The Atlantic Basin Project is an e-publication featuring the work of contemporary artists living in coastal communities throughout the Atlantic Basin.
-The project was generated by The Black Bag Media Collective in collaboration with the Independent Artists Cooperative, two artist-run groups based in St. John’s, Newfoundland, Canada.
-This First Edition was compiled and edited by BBMC/IAC member and inter-artist Liz Solo.
+The Atlantic basin project was an e-publication featuring the work of contemporary artists living in coastal communities throughout the Atlantic Basin and included an amazing array of work from artists working in Canada, The United States, Costa Rica, Jamaica, England, Italy, Thailand and Newfoundland.
+The project was generated by the BBMC in collaboration with the Independent Artists Cooperative.
+The First Edition was compiled and edited by BBMC/IAC member and inter-artist Liz Solo.
 Concept: Liz Solo, Lee Hanlon and Mike Kean.

 Photo by featured artist Jeremy Webb